doongwong2/studious-succotash/LeetCode/README.md

 1700 - Number of Students Unable to Eat Lunch
 2073 - Time Needed to Buy Tickets
 950 - Reveal Cards In Increasing Order
 42 - Trapping Rain Water
+129 - Sum Root to Leaf Numbers